Dikshuy/dual-boot-Mac-Windows/README.md

    - If GRUB doesn’t show, repair it using a live USB.

 2. **Need More Disk Space for Ubuntu?**
-   Shrink the Windows partition further using Disk Management.
+   - Use "Disk Management" in Windows to shrink partitions further.

-3. **Switching Between Systems**:
+3. **Switching Between Systems**
-   Restart and select the OS from the GRUB menu.
+   - Restart and select the OS from the GRUB menu.

 ---

 Enjoy your journey into Linux!

 ---